lockekk/deskflow-hid/PLAN.md

 ### 5. CLI / Argument Handling
 - Extend `CoreArgParser` options with:
-  - `--link <usb cdc dev>` (string) for the Pico USB CDC device path, eg. /dev/ttyACM0
+  - `--link <usb cdc dev>` (string) for the ESP32 USB CDC device path, eg. /dev/ttyACM0
 - The GUI always launches bridge clients once a matching Link is detected, so the presence of `--link` implies bridge mode and client-only execution.
 - Bridge client settings are automatically stored at `~/.config/deskflow/bridge-clients/<client-name>.conf` (no override option needed).
 - Strip/ignore client-side TLS switches from the parsed option set so they cannot override server-driven behavior.
 - Update `deskflow-core` `main()` to:
   1. Inspect arguments for `--link` before the single-instance guard.
   2. Select the shared-memory key and settings file based on `--name` (bridge clients use `bridge-clients/<name>.conf`).
-  3. Fetch Pico configuration, instantiate `BridgeClientApp`, and run it.
+  3. Fetch ESP32 configuration, instantiate `BridgeClientApp`, and run it.

 ### 6. Transport / HID Framing
 - Bridge client owns a CDC transport helper that: